 “You are a beautiful naiad that anyone would love to catch,” he replied.

-Karin loved the new battlesuit.
-She could fly, generate energy blasts, and had a force field.
-She could really get close to Captain Comet with her super-powers.
-Plus, the star-band she had found seemed so alluring with its siren call of power and ancient secrets.
-She kept it hidden beneath a white glove of the battle suit.
-“Goldstar — that’s my new name,” she decided.
+As well, the Star-Band she had found seemed so alluring with its siren call of power and ancient secrets.
+She still kept it hidden beneath a white glove of the power suit, and hadn’t told anyone about it yet.

-“I have a few more ideas for that publicist job that is open, now that Flashman is gone.
-I’ve been writing to several journalists and broadcasters for consideration.”
+“I have a few more ideas for that publicist job that is open, now that Flashman is gone,” said Flag.
+“I’ve been writing to several journalists and broadcasters for consideration.”

 “I’ve heard Lana Lang was recently let go from GBS,” said Captain Comet.
 “She would be good.”